cwsecur1ty/Lintriage/README.md

 └── LICENSE
 ```

-- `lintriage.py` - Run this on your machine to serve the script
+- `lintriage.py` - Run this on your machine as a helper, can also just serve the `.sh` file with a python3 http server.
-- `builds/lintriage.sh` - This is what gets downloaded and run on the target
+- `builds/lintriage.sh` - The enumeration script.

 ## Quick start